-The following are Problem Personalities within a Quality Assurance organization:
+The following are difficult archetypes within a quality assurance/testing organization:

 - The Firehose

 - The Downtrodden

 In a Software Development organization, the job of the Quality Assurance team is to find bugs in the software.
 How exactly bugs are found varies from team-to-team, but it typically involves staff familiar with the software using it in ways that would reveal bugs the software developers might have missed.